Vitamins & Minerals

-Vitamin C has a huge range of benefits including protecting cells and supporting the immune system, keeping skin, blood vessels and bones healthy and helping any wounds to heal.
-Vitamin C also improves your body’s Iron intake from plant foods which is especially important for those who don’t eat meat because Iron from plants is much harder for the body to absorb.
+Vitamin C has a huge range of benefits including protecting cells and supporting the immune system, keeping your skin healthy and glowing, blood vessels and bones healthy and helping any wounds to heal.
+Vitamin C also improves your body's Iron intake from plant foods which is especially important for those who don't eat meat because Iron from plants is much harder for the body to absorb.
 If you're taking an Iron supplement, look for a gentle Iron and that also contains Vitamin C.

 The best food sources of Vitamin C are fruits and veg, particularly citrus fruits, berries, peppers and dark green leafy vegetables.
 It is water-soluble so you need to include these foods in your diet each day as the body can't store it.
 Vitamin C is also one of the most unstable vitamins and easily destroyed during cooking, so raw, fresh fruits and vegetables are the best source, and when cooking, use only a small amount of water.

 Discover our Vegan Daily Multi-Vitamin with Vitamin C.